palewire/first-news-app/docs/index.rst

 .. code-block:: bash

-    # Look at your repo on the web
     $ pip install Flask
     $ touch app.py
     # Fill it in with basic Flask stuff to make a single page